onlinekini/tw/Readme.md

 ## Important Class Names and details
 All IFCs are interfaces.
 (Generally I dont use IFC, used here for clarity against similar sounding names).
 ### Processing the input data *package:* `tw.mrchnt.guide.message`:
-	* `Message` - This represents a line from input file (input.test)
-	* `SimpleMessageDecomposer` - Decomposer implementation fed to the Message.
+`Message` - This represents a line from input file (input.test) `SimpleMessageDecomposer` - Decomposer implementation fed to the Message.
 This decomposes the messages into message composenents for pasring. it can handle any types word separators like #... etc (currently " " <space>)
-	* `PrepperIfc` implementations are provided just in case the message needs to be prepped before sending for processing, like removing unnecessary characters in the lines.
+`PrepperIfc` implementations are provided just in case the message needs to be prepped before sending for processing, like removing unnecessary characters in the lines.
 NOT USED CURRENTLY.
 ### Config and Setup information *package:* `tw.mrchnt.guide.config`:
-	* `MetaItem`: This holds A Meta Item.
+`MetaItem`: This holds A Meta Item.
 A META Item is a setup info.
 Like Iron, Gold etc. Whose unit price can be modified.
-	* `ItemRefCatalog` : This holds a catalogue of META item (s).
+`ItemRefCatalog` : This holds a catalogue of META item (s).
-	* `MetaSymbol` : Holds the Symbol and its Roman and Numeric equivalent value. like hold Glob, its Roman value say I and its numeric value = 1
+`MetaSymbol` : Holds the Symbol and its Roman and Numeric equivalent value. like hold Glob, its Roman value say I and its numeric value = 1
-	* `SymbolRefCatalog` : Holds a catalogue of META Symbol(s)
+`SymbolRefCatalog` : Holds a catalogue of META Symbol(s)
 ### Making sense of the sentence in the inout data *package:* `tw.mrchnt.guide.cart`:
-	* `Symbols`: Symbols is a group of meta symbols : like Glob glob which is present in the input.
+`Symbols`: Symbols is a group of meta symbols : like Glob glob which is present in the input.
-  	* `Item` : Cart- Item holds the full message equivalent of an item.
+`Item` : Cart- Item holds the full message equivalent of an item.
 Example : glob glob Gold is an Item.
 Which is Symbols & Item
 ### Rules for processing Messages *package:* `tw.mrchnt.guide.rules`:
+#### Roman Numeral processing
-	* `RomanNumeralRule` implements `NumeralRuleIfc` : Basically has all the rules for Processing roman numerals.
+`RomanNumeralRule` implements `NumeralRuleIfc` : Basically has all the rules for Processing roman numerals.
+_**Note: Currently changeing the Processing from Roman numeral to something else is a code change.
+Needs enhance ment to make it injectable.**_
-	### Message processing Rules.
+#### Message processing Rules.
-	* `BaseMessageRules`: Helper class with all basic rules for processing a Message
-	* `ItemValueAssignmentRule` : Processes the sentence `glob glob Silver is 34 Credits` to assign the value of a META item
-	* `SingleItemWithCreditRule` : Processes the sentence `how many Credits is glob prok Silver ?` or similar sentences.
+`BaseMessageRules`: Helper class with all basic rules for processing a Message `ItemValueAssignmentRule` : Processes the sentence `glob glob Silver is 34 Credits` to assign the value of a META item `SingleItemWithCreditRule` : Processes the sentence `how many Credits is glob prok Silver ?` or similar sentences.
 Providing total Credit value
-	* `SymbolValueAssignmentRule` : Processes the sentence `tegj is L` to compute the META symbol value.
+`SymbolValueAssignmentRule` : Processes the sentence `tegj is L` to compute the META symbol value.
-	* `SymbolWithoutItemRule` : Processes the sentence `how much is pish tegj glob glob ?` .
+`SymbolWithoutItemRule` : Processes the sentence `how much is pish tegj glob glob ?` .
 Just computes the value of Symbols provided.
-	* `DummyRule` implemts `MessageRuleIfc` : catch all, when no other rule works.
+`DummyRule` implemts `MessageRuleIfc` : catch all, when no other rule works.
 This should ALWAYS BE CHECKED LAST in the list. output: " I dont know what you are talking about"
+_**Note: Run this as a list of Rules, first check "canApply" and if yes then apply the rule.**_

 ## Notations
 Gold, Silver etc are items
 glob, pish etc are symbols; You may add other sysmbols as long as as you provide the roman numeral equivalent

 ## Assumptions and requirements for the application to run
-## Assumptions
 * Symbols are single words.
 * The "glob" would Symbol, glob_phish would be a single symbol, glob glob are two symbols.
 They cannot be single symbol with a space in between
 * "what", "how", "much", "is", "Credit", "Credits", "?" cannot represent item names